sammydowds/client-side-compare/README.md

 - Only one vote per browser session

 ## Fetches to Github
 For each framework, the following fetches are made to the Github API at https://api.github.com.
-This results in 8 API calls to the 'search' endpoint, and 4 API calls to the 'repos' endpoint.
+In total, this results in 8 API calls to the 'search' endpoint, and 4 API calls to the 'repos' endpoint.

 Learn more about queries for issues and PR's via the Github search endpoint [here](https://docs.github.com/en/github/searching-for-information-on-github/searching-issues-and-pull-requests).